Last updated on February 24th, 2025 at 10:49 am

 Basic knowledge of Uzbek phrases can be helpful for communication and is just a nice and considerate thing to know when interacting with locals.

-We’ll help you out with some of the basics for your Uzbekistan holiday:
+We’ll help you out with some of the basic phrases to learn for your Uzbekistan adventure:

 Hello – As-Salaam-Alaikum which means Peace be with you.
 To which you reply – Wa-Alaikum- Sallam which means And unto you peace